Top 10 Social Media Logos and the Story Behind Them

 The ghost has a thick, black outline against a yellow square with rounded corners.

 The yellow colour is believed to have helped the logo become recognisable because, aside from the unique choice of shape, the colour is also striking enough to be remembered.

 9 – LinkedIn

 LinkedIn is a professional networking site dubbed “Facebook for Professionals.”

-It connects professionals, and also functions as a recruitment posting site.
+It connects professionals and also functions as a recruitment posting site.

 The shorter version of the logo retains just the “in” part.

-Regardless of which, the logo is among the most recognisable as it is very straightforward.
+Regardless, the logo is among the most recognisable as it is very straightforward.

 10 – Youtube